The 20 Best Landau-Kleffner Syndrome Doctors Near Me in North Carolina, US

 Offers Telehealth

-Ilona Humes is a Neurologist in Concord, North Carolina.
+Ilona Humes is a Neurologist practicing medicine in Concord, North Carolina.
 Dr. Humes is rated as an Experienced provider by MediFind in the treatment of Landau-Kleffner Syndrome.
-Her top areas of expertise are Partial Seizure, Seizures, Memory Loss, and Progressive Myoclonic Epilepsy.
+She is also highly rated in 16 other conditions, according to our data.
+Her clinical expertise encompasses Partial Seizure, Seizures, Memory Loss, and Progressive Myoclonic Epilepsy.
+Dr. Humes is board certified in American Board Of Psychiatry And Neurology, American Board Of Psychiatry And Neurology, Clinical Neurophysiology, and American Board Of Psychiatry And Neurology, Epilepsy.
 Dr. Humes is currently accepting new patients.

 Experienced in Landau-Kleffner Syndrome